 C 2.1.1 Optometrists and Dispensing Opticians are reminded that Tropicamide and other pupil dilating drugs are prescription only medicines (POMs).
 As such the supply of these drugs is controlled by law and optometrists (and OMPs), are the only members of the practice team who legally are responsible for the instillation of these POMs.
 The use of pupil dilating eye drops should always, therefore, be done under the direction and supervision of an optometrist (or doctor/OMP).

 C 2.2.1 Registered Dispensing Opticians may order a limited list of POMs [see below] including these drugs for use in the practice.

-C 2.3.1 Contact Lens Opticians may now instil a limited range of anaesthetics [see below] in the course of practice.
-The Association recommends that this should only be used for complex fittings where it is needed to achieve a satisfactory result or by qualified Extended Services Contact Lens Opticians in the course of their duties.
+C 2.3.1 Contact Lens Opticians (CLOs) may now instil a limited range of anaesthetics [see below] in the course of practice.
+The Association recommends that this should only be used by CLOs for complex contact lens fittings where it is needed to achieve a satisfactory result or by qualified Extended Services Contact Lens Opticians in the course of their duties.

 C2.5.1 Practices should have Standard Operating Procedures to ensure that drugs are managed in accordance with the legislation.

 All drugs should be stored in accordance with manufactures instructions and must be kept out of reach of patients and visitors at all times.
 Drugs should be stored within a locked cupboard (or lockable fridge if required).

 Lot numbers and expiry dates must be recorded on patients records for all drugs and diagnostic stains used in practice.

 Quality in Optometry (QIO) GOS Contract (England) Section B contains useful statements to help support in the management and storage of drugs in practice.

 Clinical and hazardous waste should be disposed of in accordance with current legislation.